Heinkel He 50: Design

 The He 50 could be powered by a variety of engines in the 350-500 hp range, including various foreign-sourced powerplants.
 The engine and associated accessories (such as cooling elements) were mounted upon a series of steel tubes that were in turn secured to the ends of the four primary longerons via four conical bolts that made it relatively easy to replace.
 A steel bulkhead separated the engine from the pilot's cockpit, who could quickly cut the flow of fuel to the engine via a conveniently placed stopcock along the fuel pipe.
 All of the fuel was housed in tanks within the wing, which was supplied to the engine via pumps.

 The pilot's cockpit was directly aft of the engine in a relatively forward position that permitted the front ends of the floats to be clearly viewed during both take off runs and while alighting.
 A pair of seats were present behind the pilot, which had good downwards visibility that was in part achieved via cut-outs present in the trailing edge of the wing.
-The interior space of the fuselage was relatively spacious and provided sufficient room for the insta11ation of both radio apparatus and sophisticated cameras in addition to baggage.
+The interior space of the fuselage was relatively spacious and provided sufficient room for the installation of both radio apparatus and sophisticated cameras in addition to baggage.

 The undercarriage consisted of cold-drawn tubular steel struts that were streamlined with balsa.
 The manner in which the shocks incurred during landing were conveyed directly to the primary mass of the aircraft, thus relieving the stresses imposed upon the floats was a key factor in the aircraft's particularly positive seaworthiness.
 These floats were attached via clamps to the ends of the transverse distance struts of the undercarriage in a manner that permitted their rapid detachment if required.
 Rigidity of the landing gear was maintained by a longitudinal tube for each pair of junctions.
 Each float has a continuous plywood top and duralumin bottom while the internal space was divided into a number of water-tight compartments using bulkheads with wood ribs and plywood walls.
 The displacement of each float was somewhat greater than the flying weight of the seaplane, permitting one float on its own to support the seaplane on the water.
 Each float had a single step with a keel-shaped bottom behind this step.